Secure Gateways

 Restore the

-credentials from the previous example by deleting and recreating the secret with the original certificates and keys:$ kubectl -n istio-system delete secret httpbin-credential $ kubectl create -n istio-system secret tls httpbin-credential \ --key=example_certs1/httpbin.example.com.key \ --cert=example_certs1/httpbin.example.com.crt
+httpbincredentials from the previous example by deleting and recreating the secret with the original certificates and keys:$ kubectl -n istio-system delete secret httpbin-credential $ kubectl create -n istio-system secret tls httpbin-credential \ --key=example_certs1/httpbin.example.com.key \ --cert=example_certs1/httpbin.example.com.crtStart the

-sample:$ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l service=helloworld $ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l version=v1
+helloworld-v1sample:$ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l service=helloworld $ kubectl apply -f @samples/helloworld/helloworld.yaml@ -l version=v1Create a

-secret:$ kubectl create -n istio-system secret tls helloworld-credential \ --key=example_certs1/helloworld.example.com.key \ --cert=example_certs1/helloworld.example.com.crt
+helloworld-credentialsecret:$ kubectl create -n istio-system secret tls helloworld-credential \ --key=example_certs1/helloworld.example.com.key \ --cert=example_certs1/helloworld.example.com.crtConfigure the ingress gateway with hosts

 Define a gateway with two server sections for port 443.
 Set the value of

-on each port to httpbin-credential
+credentialName on each port to httpbin-credential and helloworld-credential

 respectively.
-Set TLS mode to SIMPLE
+Set TLS mode to SIMPLE.

 $ cat <<EOF | kubectl apply -f -